 The story is ~8400 words, too short to be considered a novella but considerably longer than anything I have already posted.
 I was so pleased with it that I decided it would be my first for-pay story.
-I hope that if you enjoy my work you will be among the first to download it today!Click here to buy for $1.86
+The file is now available as a Pay What You Want option!
+(Minimum $0.99 / Take $0.99 off with promo code steven1) I hope that if you enjoy my work you will download it today!Click here to name your price and buy!

 I had always found Steven Lewis to be a very quiet, dedicated, serious guy, and not someone I had a lot in common with.
 Short and thin, with close-cropped hair, he was a little pale, looking like he never got any sun.
 He was my accountant – his info had been passed along to me by a friend who knew I needed a good one because I ran my own home business.
 It was like tax accounting was Steven’s entire life.
 We met quarterly, discussing nothing else.
 I never really got to know the guy at all beyond that.